ajay7633/Machine-Learning-Projects/README.md

 # DataScience / Machine-Learning Projects

 ## About
-This Repository consists of all the Data science and machine learning and data science projects.
+This Repository consists of all the data science and machine learning projects.
 There will be always room for improvement and I will be constantly updating this folder.
 Currently folder contains only supervised machine learning models.